 - Do not use cash.
 Uber and Lyft charges rides to your credit card, so no cash is needed.
 If you ever are asked to pay cash, it is a red flag.

 Hurt in a Rideshare Accident?
 Call Neale & Fhima Personal Injury Lawyers in Southern California

 Even if you do your due diligence when using a rideshare service, sometimes accidents still happen.
-Neale & Fhima is a vehicle accident law firm serving Southern California, with offices in Los Angeles, Orange County, San Diego and San Francisco.
+Neale & Fhima is a vehicle accident lawyer firm serving Southern California, with offices in Los Angeles, Orange County, San Diego, and San Francisco.
 Our attorneys can help you to obtain financial compensation in a rideshare accident.
 If you need legal advice about a rideshare accident or any type of car accident, please call 949-661-1007.
 You also can complete the contact form below.